 According to the Behavior Analyst Certification Board, Inc.®, an individual gaining Board Certified Assistant Behavior Analyst level certification (BCaBA) typically:

-U09-444 Applied Behavior Analysis I (3 credits): This course is the part one of a two-part course sequence.
+This course is the part one of a two-part course sequence.
 This course focuses on complex behavioral principles and issues surrounding the application of behavioral principles in the analysis and modification of behavior.
 Students will learn about assessment and intervention techniques addressing behavioral deficits.
 Assessment topics can include: baseline skill assessments, preference/reinforcer assessments, and the analysis of verbal behavior.
 Intervention topics can include shaping, chaining, discrete trial therapy, pivotal response training, natural environment training, incidental teaching, direct instruction, precision teaching, verbal behavior therapy, discrimination training, social skills and play instruction, group instruction, and generalization of behavior change.
 Ethical considerations also will be addressed.
-Prerequisite: Introduction to Behavior Analysis (U09-409).
+Prerequisite: Introduction to Behavior Analysis (U09 409).

 As part of the Certificate Program in Behavior Analysis students are required to complete one approved elective course.
 The elective course is intended to provide concentration on specific concepts and methods and/or a broader perspective on the issues of disability and/or psychology.
 These courses may include:

-In order to be considered for admission to the Certificate Program in Applied Behavior Analysis you must have a minimum cumulative grade point average of 2.7 in previous college course work, including at least one college-level English composition course and at least one introduction to psychology course, each with a grade of B or better.
-Non-degree students as well as students already admitted to a Bachelor of Science degree program in University College may apply for admission to the Certificate Program in Applied Behavior Analysis.
+In order to be considered for admission to the Applied Behavior Analysis certificate program, you must have a minimum cumulative grade point average of 2.7 in previous college course work, including at least one college-level English composition course and at least one introduction to psychology course, each with a grade of B or better.
+Non-degree students as well as students already admitted to a Bachelor of Science degree program at University College may apply for admission to the certificate program.